Physics Lab

 30-45 minutes

-Investigating Centripetal Acceleration using a Centripetal Force Apparatus
+Centripetal Acceleration Using a Rotational Apparatus

 Measure centripetal force and relate it to mass, radius, and angular velocity.